WildGums/TrainingProgram/docs/vault/modules.start_here.md

 id: a0b57754-b285-4e14-8b2a-9f434f253217
 title: Start_here
 desc: ''
-updated: 1620822585064
+updated: 1620823528780
 created: 1620605285317
 ---

 # Getting started

-The training program is heavily focused on C# and the .NET ecosystem with a minor emphasis on "Line of Business" (LOB) Applications.
+The training program is heavily focused on C# and the .NET ecosystem with a minor emphasis on "Line of Business" (LOB) applications.

 Our goal in designing this training program is to make it as entertaining as possible and leverage the best resources the internet has to offer.